kaede0e/two-species-genome-comparison-pipeline/case_study.md

 samtools faidx qrygenome.fa -r qrygenome_chr_names.txt > qrygenome_chr.fa
 ```
 ### 1.2 Process gene annotation file
 The gff3 is the common format for gene annotation.
 Annotation file describes what feature of the genome is found in where in the genome.
 It generally contains many information including the locations of coding sequence (CDS), genes, exons, mRNA, etc. in the genome.
-However, our downstream analysis requires the use of bed formatted files (another way of describing locations of features) and we're only interested in CDS.
+However, our downstream analysis requires the use of bed formatted files (another way of describing locations of features; column 1 - chromosome name, column 2 - start of chromosome, column 3 - end of chromosome) and we're only interested in CDS.
 The reason for choosing only CDS is that we want to look at regions that could make a significant phenotypic effect to the organism.
-CDS is where the sequences are actively translated to proteins, performing functional roles in an organism and it's where the nonsynonymous mutations arise that lead to evolutionary implications.
+CDS is where the sequences are actively translated to proteins, more likely involved with functional roles in an organism and it's where the nonsynonymous mutations arise that lead to evolutionary implications.

 Extract CDS from gff3 (or any gff formatted gene annotation file)
 ```